Winamop!

 Home sweet home Latest site info Poetic stuff Serious stuff Funny stuff Topical stuff Alternative stuff Shakespearian stuff Musical stuff

-Welcome to all of you with enthusiasm for the literary, the musical and the artistic.
-We have stories, we have poems, we have pictures, we have music reviews, and with your help, we're constantly adding more.
+Welcome to all of you with enthusiasm for the literary and the artistic.
+We have stories, we have poems, we have pictures, we used to have music reviews, and with your help, we're constantly adding more.

-The site is regularly updated with new material, let the editor introduce the latest edition:
+The site is updated with new material approximately once a month, the editor will now introduce the latest edition:

 line